All Products

 More Options

-4. Click Submit and wait for the approval result.
+4. Click Submit an application and wait for the ticket to be approved.

-3. Create an ApsaraDB RDS for MySQL instance of the same type as the source instance.
-The new instance is the destination instance.
-For more information about how to create an ApsaraDB RDS for MySQL instance, see Create an ApsaraDB RDS for MySQL instance.
+3. Purchase a new ApsaraDB RDS for MySQL instance with the same specifications as the source instance.
+For more information, see Create an ApsaraDB RDS for MySQL instance.

-4. Import the edited script of the table schema to the new ApsaraDB RDS for MySQL instance.
+4. Import the modified schema script into the new ApsaraDB RDS for MySQL instance.

-1. Log on to the destination ApsaraDB RDS for MySQL instance by using DMS.
-For more information, see Use DMS to log on to an ApsaraDB RDS for MySQL instance.
+1. Log on to the new ApsaraDB RDS for MySQL instance using DMS.
+For more information, see Log on to an ApsaraDB RDS instance by using DMS.

-2. In the top navigation bar, click Database Development.
-In the left-side navigation pane, choose Data Change > Data Import.
+2. In the top navigation bar, choose Database Development > Data Change > Data Import.

 Note

-The configuration process and parameters for data import may vary based on the management mode of the instance.
+The required parameters and configuration process may vary depending on the management mode of the instance.
 For more information, see Import data.

 Parameter